DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

       SerialToIPGUI

-   enter the port of '2560' and click :guilabel:`Start`

    Once started, open |EX-TB|, enter the IP address of your PC and the port of '2560' then click :guilabel:`connect`.

 Downloads